Detection and Estimation of Local Signals: Discussion.

-A different approach would be to use initially the value $\rho = 0$, or some other small value to detect change points, apply the multiple regression analysis to discard changes that seem to be superfluous, and then iterate the process with the value of $\rho$ suggested by the regression analysis.
-We have not chosen this path because our goal has been to use a value of $\rho$ obtained with at most a small amount of ``data snooping,'' in order to claim that due to minimal re-use of the data the false positive error rate has been adequately controlled.
+Since the value used to estimate $\rho$ seems to have little effect on the accuracy of the location of detected change-points, a different approach would be initially to use the value $\rho = 0$, or some other small value, apply the multiple regression analysis and then iterate the process with the value of $\rho$ suggested by the regression analysis.
+We have not chosen this path because our goal has been to use a value of $\rho$ obtained with at most a small amount of ``data snooping,'' in order to be comfortable in saying that due to minimal re-use of the data the false positive error rate has been adequately controlled.

-Because our emphasis has been on detection of local signals, we have admittedly been selective in our use of examples and for the most part have limited our subsequent linear analysis to what it can tell us about our detection methods.
-In some examples it seems interesting to ask if there are explanations for the local changes: e.g., what is the evidence that a temperatures began to increase in the late 19th century, perhaps accompanied by an hiatus in the early-mid 20th century, before accelerating about 1980?
-In other examples it appears that our methods may lead to a reasonable regression fit without suggesting that the detected change-points need an explanation.
+In our view the most interesting potential applications of our methods are those where there is evidence of a local signal that may ask for an explanation.
+For example, the ubiquity of rapidly increasing tempertures since about 1980 coupled with increased heat trapping gases leaves little room to doubt global warming.
+But some examples suggest that global warming began in late 19th or early 20th century, although that evidence is neither as strong nor as consistent.

+We also find examples where our methods for detecting multiple slope changes lead to a reasonable regression fit without suggesting that individual changes require explanations.

-For problems involving sparse, bump like changes as discussed briefly the Supplement, some superficial analysis suggests that our methods work well since most of the data are consistent with the null model, and hence global estimation of nuisance parameters does not pose a serious problem.
+For problems involving sparse, bump like changes as discussed briefly in the Supplement, some superficial analysis suggests that our methods work well, provided that (as we assumed in simulations) most of the data are consistent with the null model, and hence global estimation of nuisance parameters does not pose a serious problem.
 In view of the ubiquity of genomic applications where ``bumps'' have different signatures suggested by a combination of science and experimental technique, and where the background may involve use of a control group it seems worthwhile to pursue a more systematic study.

 Here we have considered signals in one-dimensional processes, where the number of possible ``shapes'' of the signals is relatively small.
-In view of the much larger variety of possible multi-dimensional signal shapes and the variety of approaches already existing in the literature a systematic comparative study of that problem may be valuable.
+In view of the much larger variety of possible multi-dimensional signal shapes and the variety of approaches already existing in the literature for these problems, a systematic comparative study would be valuable.

 \centerline{\bf Appendix A: Some Basic Calculations}